“…the best account of being a foreign teacher in China I know.” Dr. Robert D. Richardson, Jr.

 As a Baby Duck Listens to Thunder is a Love Story

-I also realized from his photos that I had seen the beginnings of this incredible change.
+I also realized from Mr. Khanewala’s photos that I had seen the beginnings of this incredible change.
 Riding my bike from the village where my university was located I rode on the bed of what would become a major freeway.
-Such an eventuality was so far from the day-to-day reality in which I lived, that I couldn’t feature the modernization in which, in truth, I had a part.
+Such an eventuality was so far from the day-to-day reality in which I lived, that I couldn’t imagine the modernization in which, in truth, I had a part.

 My position as a Foreign Expert in English was my first real teaching job in a career that spanned more than thirty years.
 I’d been a Teaching Assistant at the University of Denver where I’d earned my MA, and I’d volunteered for several years at an adult literacy program in Denver, but I had never been officially hired as a university instructor.
-I was pretty young — 31 — and not very experienced.
+I was pretty young — 31 — and not very experienced — not as a teacher or as a “citizen of the world.”
+My journey to the People’s Republic of China was my first foray into the wider world.
 My knowledge of China and its history, modern and ancient, was limited.
 I could never have imagined China would be a destination in my life, but it was.

 And at such a moment in history!
 Chairman Mao had been dead only six years.
 The evil Gang of Four had been “tried” only the year before.
 The horrors of the Cultural Revolution were still close in everyone’s memory, and people feared that the post-Mao moment of comparative freedom was a random blip.
 Deng Xiao Ping was determined that China would modernize and enter the world as a competitor.
 Every single penny of foreign exchange that came to China was used to buy technology to further China’s modernization.
 I was one of those “bits of technology,” too.